IOTConsult/getdata-011/CodeBook.md

 * Create a new data table with the above result, **data_4** (10299 obs,88 var)

 ###Part5: Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+* I choose to narrow the dataset to 4 variables as this gives a clean output and gives me the opportunity to use the Reshape2 package.
 * Use the Reshape2 package (melt function) to narrow the dataset (4 variables), the result is assigned to data table **data_5**(885714 obs,4 var)
 * Use the ddply function to summarise by 'mean' for all variables, grouped by Activity and Volunteer, store this in the **final_5**(15480 obs,4 var) data table
 * Hereby the names of the variables of the tidy dataset: **Volunteer** , **Activity** , **variable** and **mean**